ChimeHQ/OperationPlus/README.md

 **OperationExpectation**

-An `XCTestExpectation` sublass to make testing async operations a little more XCTTest-like.
+An `XCTestExpectation` sublass to make testing async operations a little more XCTest-like.

 ```swift
 let op = NeverFinishingOperation()